Nebojša Čović: Political career

 In 1992, as a member of the Socialist Party of Serbia (SPS), 34-year-old Čović started his climb up the political ladder with a position of executive board vice-president in charge of economy and finances at the Belgrade city assembly.

 A year later, in 1993, he advanced to the position of the city government president.
 In 1994 he got elected as the Mayor of Belgrade.
 In parallel, Čović was the SPS deputy (MP) in the Serbian National Assembly. Čović was sacked from the mayoral post in mid-January 1997 by the Serbian president and SPS party leader Slobodan Milošević amid the months-long protests in Serbia over the November 1996 municipal elections fraud.
 He was expelled from SPS on the same occasion.

 He became the president of Democratic Alternative (DA) after the party got formed by a certain number of SPS members seceded from SPS in July 1997.

 Čović served as the head of the Coordination Center for Kosovo and Metohija and as the head of the Southern Serbia Coordination Center during Preševo Valley conflict (1999–2001).

 From 24 October 2000 to 25 January 2001 he was a member of the trio Co-Prime Ministers together with Milomir Minić from SPS and Spasoje Krunić from the Serbian Renewal Movement (SPO) that transitionally governed Serbia after the Bulldozer Revolution, when Mirko Marjanović was sacked.
 After the assassination of Zoran Đinđić, he was the acting Prime Minister of Serbia from 12 to 16 March 2003.

+In May 2002, while serving as head of the Coordination Center for Kosovo and Metohija, participated in transferring the Neolithic figurine Goddess on the Throne from the National Museum in Belgrade to Priština, alongside UNMIK’s Michael Steiner. Čović justified the move as a goodwill gesture toward Kosovo Albanians before status talks.
+The act drew criticism in Serbia, with concerns over improper handling of national heritage.
+In Priština, the figurine was celebrated, reframed as the “Illyrian Queen,” and used to support Albanian historical claims, sparking further political and cultural controversy.

 In 2004, his party Democratic Alternative merged into the Social Democratic Party (SDP).
 In 2005, he became president of the Social Democratic Party.
 The party ceased to exist in 2010.

 He was charged with corruption in January 2016.